Field of the Cloth of Gold: At meeting of two kings

-The names of those who will be with the French king when he meets the king of England: the king of Navarre; dukes of Alençon, Bourbon, Vendosme and Lorraine; count of Saint Pol; prince de la Roche Suryon; count of Dreux and Rhetel, Sieur Dorval and governor of Champaigne; count of Benon, sieur de la Tremoille, first Chamberlain, admiral of Guyenne and governor of Burgundy; count of Estampes and Caravats, sieur de Boysy, grand master and governor of the Dauphin [died 1519]; Bonnyvet, admiral of France, Lautrec, La Palisse and Chastillon, marshals; count of Guyse, brother of the duke of Lorraine; the bastard of Savoy, count of Villars and Beaufort, governor of Provence; count de Laval; mons. de Chasteaubriant; count of Harcourt; princes of Orange and Tallemont; mons. de Nevers; mons d'Esparrox, lieutenant of Guyenne, and count of Montfort; Mess. de Lescun and Montmorency; le Grand Escuyer; counts de la Chambre, Tonnerre, Brienne, Joigny, Bremie and Mont Reuel; mons. d'Albret.
+The names of those who will be with the French king when he meets the king of England: the king of Navarre; dukes of Alençon, Bourbon, Vendôme and Lorraine; count of Saint Pol; prince de La-Roche-sur-Yon; Jean d'Albret, count of Dreux and Rethel, Sieur d'Orval and governor of Champagne; count of Benon, sieur de la Tremoille, first Chamberlain, admiral of Guyenne and governor of Burgundy; count of Étampes and Caravats, sieur de Boissy, grand master and governor of the Dauphin [died 1519]; Bonnivet, admiral of France; the viscount of Lautrec, La Palisse and Châtillon, marshals; count of Guise, brother of the duke of Lorraine; the bastard of Savoy, count of Villars and Beaufort, governor of Provence; count of Laval; mons.
+Jean de Laval-Châteaubriant; Claude de Rieux, count of Harcourt; princes of Orange and Tallemont; mons. de Nevers; mons d'Esparrox, lieutenant of Guyenne, and count of Montfort; Mess. de Lescun and Montmorency; le Grand Écuyer; counts de la Chambre, Tonnerre, Brienne, Jean III de Sainte-Maure, Joigny, Bremie and Mont Reuel; mons. d'Albret.
 The other knights of the Order.
 The king's household, 200 gentlemen; St. Vallier and the grand seneschal of Normandy, captains.
 400 archers of the guard, and 4 captains; 100 Swiss, De Florenges, captain; maîtres d'hôtel, pannetiers, valets, &c.; gentlemen of the council and of the finances.
 The other pensioners will remain in their houses.
 Francis will bring with him the above company if the king of England thinks it suitable; but if not, he will diminish it.
 These noblemen will only have with them about 200 horses.